ckan/ckan/doc/maintaining/filestore.rst

    to give CKAN more control over the files and make access control possible.

 .. versionchanged:: 2.12
-   Add support of configurable storages.
+   Add support for configurable storages.

 .. seealso::